 Last year, we had three schools (that we know of!) took part, each with fantastic creative displays - Rosemead, Oakfield and Rosendale, and the year before we had two schools: Rosemead had a wonderful display across multiple windows with (song?) birds cut out of sheets of music and Elmgreen's huge bird paintings very cleverly later incorporated the NHS rainbow.

 We would love more schools to be involved this year.

 Let's deal with this important issue first of all.
 Window Wanderland fortunately is covid-safe without having to make any changes.
 Simply, people make their own designs and display them in their own windows.
 Armed with the festival map, you then walk around your neighbourhood at dusk hunting out other window displays.
-There is no gathering in groups beyond your household, or any timetable to comply with - expect the festival which is Saturday 28 November - Saturday 12 December.
-Most people kept their displays up throughout the holiday period (and three shops in Norwood Road still have theirs from 2019 on display!).
+There is no gathering in groups beyond your household, or any timetable to comply with - expect the festival which is Saturday 27 November - Sunday 12 December.
+Most people kept their displays up throughout the holiday period (and three shops in Norwood Road still have theirs from 2020 on display!).
 In exactly the same way, a school can take part.

 Using whatever methods, and created by anyone in the school - make a display - or multiple displays - in any of your windows.
 The idea is that they can be seen at dusk as the lights in the room illuminate them.
 You can use any kind of paper to either create silhouettes or to paint designs on - and simply sellotape the paper to the glass, or you could paint directly onto the window.
 Both versions were used by Rosemead and Elmgreen.

-Once you have decided to take part, please remember to add the school to the festival map so people know where to find your windows: www.windowwanderland.com/event/norwood-2020/
+Once you have decided to take part, please remember to add the school to the festival map so people know where to find your windows: www.windowwanderland.com/event/norwood-2021/

-What else could a school do?
+What else could your school do?

-Can we provide some text for a school newsletter?
+- Can we provide some text for a school newsletter?

 - Could you share this information and/or introduce us to your PTA?

 Wild Norwood - it's right outside your door!

 Inspiration from Wild Norwood 2019 Inspiration from Wild Norwood 2020